Primary FRCA

 The Primary FRCA is a postgraduate examination in anaesthesia, more fully called the Primary Examination of the Diploma of Fellowship of the British Royal College of Anaesthetists (RCoA).

 Trainee anaesthetists in the United Kingdom are required to pass this examination before applying for Higher Specialist Training (a Specialist Registrar post) in Anaesthesia.
 With the introduction of MMC in August 2007, the Primary FRCA will become a requirement for application to Specialist Training Year 3, known generally as ST3.

 Entrance requirements

 Any medically trained person registered with the General Medical Council (GMC) with at least one year of specialist RCoA training.

 The cost of the MCQ element is £305 with the OSCE and Viva Voce exams costing £555 for both.

-Applicants are only allowed four attempts at the primary FRCA.
+Applicants are allowed up to six attempts at each component of the Primary FRCA.

 Syllabus

 The Primary FRCA examination syllabus covers: